 Jonathan Demme may be better known for the revelatory Stop Making Sense (more on that in a moment), but his capturing of the persona of Neil Young in Heart of Gold takes the concert film to a different place — more understated and personal, utterly fitting for Young and his music.
 The curtain opens and he stands alone, weathered by age, and he looks like a cowboy out of time.
 He is the cowboy of the past stuck in the inevitable now, who peers uneasily at the future to come.
 Yet, his music will always be timeless, transcendental even.

 Demme portrays Young and his rotating cast of familiar faces (Ben Keith and Emmylou Harris) as they are, his cameras never shying away from the aged faces and bodies on display.
 Instead, he chooses to champion them; these monoliths of the territory between rock and folk still exist, and they are still larger than life, even if their music is of this earth.
-The tracklist plays as an almost autobiographical look at the life, career, and many shades of Neil Young.
+The tracklist plays like an almost autobiographical look at the life, career, and many shades of Neil Young.

 Like all of Demme’s work, color is paramount.
 Colors change with each song to match the emotions on display, and like Young’s vocal delivery, Heart of Gold is trimmed of any and all fat.
 No words are wasted.
 There is little before and after the concert at Nashville’s Ryman Auditorium.
 There is just an old man, an old suit, a weathered cowboy hat, and the beautiful sounds that come from Young’s guitar.